ampproject/amphtml/extensions/amp-consent/amp-consent.md

 ## Usage

-Only one single `<amp-consent>` element is allowed on the page, and that element must specify a unique `id`.
+Only a single `<amp-consent>` element is allowed on the page, and that element must specify a unique `id`.

 If you also include an `<amp-user-notification>` element on the page, the UI associated with the `<amp-consent>` and `<amp-user-notification>` will not be deterministic.
 Avoid using `<amp-consent>` with `<amp-user-notification>` if this would be problematic.